Corvus: Intelligence

 Crows have demonstrated the ability to distinguish individual humans by recognizing facial features.
+A neuroimaging study demonstrated that crows recognize individual human faces and activate brain regions associated with perception, attention, and fear when viewing threatening individuals.
 Evidence also suggests they are one of the few nonhuman animals, along with insects like bees or ants, capable of displacement (communication about things that are not immediately present, spatially or temporally).

 In the Gumyoji Park of Yokohama, Japan, crows have shown the ability to both activate public drinking fountains and adjust the water flow to appropriate levels for either bathing or drinking.

 Many studies have been conducted to research the ways in which ravens and corvids learn.
 Some have concluded that the brains of ravens and crows compare in relative size to great apes.
 The encephalization quotient (EQ) helps to expose the similarities between a great ape brain and a crow/raven brain.
 This includes cognitive ability.
 Though the brains differ significantly between mammals and birds, larger forebrains are seen in corvids compared to other birds (except some parrots), especially in areas associated with social learning, planning, decision making in humans and complex cognition in apes.
 Along with tool use, ravens can recognize themselves in a mirror.
 This complex cognition can also be extended to socio-cognitive abilities.
 Studies have been conducted regarding the development and evolution of social abilities in ravens.
 These results help to show how ravens prefer to form stable relationships with siblings and close social partners as opposed to strangers.
 The development in social abilities is essential for raven survival, including identifying whether something poses a threat and how ravens alert others nearby of an incoming threat.